The Anglican Center

 Update: 2023

-A 2023 revised edition now organizes and integrates the prayes to enable an officiant to lead services from 1662:International Edition, 2019: Traditional Language Edition, or 1928 American Prayer Books from one book.
+A 2023 revised edition now organizes and integrates the prayers to enable an officiant to lead services from 1662:International Edition, 2019: Traditional Language Edition, or 1928 American Prayer Books from one book.

 Released on the Commemoration of E. B. Pusey, 2023.